Disclaimer: This post may contain affiliate links, but is 100% honest and unbiased. I donate 20% of blog profits to charity.

 You can click on the loan ID to learn more about that particular loan.
 When you have found a loan that suits you, you simply click “Invest”.
 Upon doing this, you will be redirected to a new page where you enter the amount you want to invest before you confirm the investment by clicking “Confirm”:

-I always invest in the highest interest rate loans first, but if you don’t have the same risk appetite as me, you could consider going for some lower interest rate loans as well if they carry lower risk.
+I always invest in the highest interest rate loans first, but if you don’t have the same risk appetite like me, you could consider going for some lower interest rate loans as well if they carry lower risk.

 However, you don’t have to do all of this manually for each investment.
 PeerBerry has an autoinvest feature that can do this automatically for you, which I’ll go into next.